 With both an IRA and a Roth IRA, you have more control over where you invest your money than you do with a 401K.
 You can choose to invest the money in these accounts in individual stocks, bonds, ETFs, and mutual funds.

-The more control you have over your investments and the more diversified they are, the less risk.
+The more control you have over your investments and the more diversified they are, the less risk you face.

 There’s no real risk to annuities, but there’s no real chance of return either.
 They are simply a way to set aside income for retirement, not ensure growth.

-Takeaway: While annuities may be helpful for some retirees, they are not an ideal investment option for beginner investors or a way to grow your money.
+Key Takeaway: While annuities may be helpful for some retirees, they are not an ideal investment option for beginner investors who are looking to actually grow their money.

-Takeaway: The various types of property investments can all be good types of investments as long as you treat them the same as any other Rule #1 investment.
+The various types of property investments can all be good, as long as you treat them the same as any other Rule #1 investment.
 This means the property should have meaning to you, have a moat, good management, and be purchased with a margin of safety.

 15. Real Estate Investment Trust

 A Real Estate Investment Trust, or REIT, is similar to a mutual fund in that it takes the funds of many investors and invests them in a collection of income-generating real estate properties.